 Memory is consolidated when it is moved from our short-term memory into our long-term memory.
 Once the memory is encoded it is referred to as a memory trace (or engram).
 However, contrary to what we may think, recalling memory (or activating a memory trace) is not like watching a recording that replays consistently every time we watch it.
 Instead, each time we retrieve a memory it alters slightly, as it reconsolidates.
 In other words, previously consolidated memory are retrieved and then consolidated again.
 Research on memory reconsolidation has demonstrated that the association between a particular stimuli and high autonomic nervous system arousal can be changed when memory is unstable (at the time of reconsolidation).
 The result is that while the memory itself is retained, the association between the particular harmful stimulus and the high autonomic arousal is diminished.
 Using variations of memory reconsolidation-based interventions other researchers have used this for phobias and PTSD.

 For misophonia sufferers, this approach may result in the development of new associations between trigger sounds and reduced fight/flight activation in the autonomic nervous system.
-In order to translate this research into those with misophonia, we propose to conduct a clinical trial at Duke University, in consultation with the LeDoux Lab.
+In order to translate this research into those with misophonia, we propose to conduct a clinical trial, in consultation with the LeDoux Lab.

 A memory trace is a way to theoretically describe the physical representation of a memory in the brain